Year of entry2017

 - The LLB is accredited by the Solicitors Regulation Authority, and students awarded the degree will be entitled to receive a Certificate of Completion of the Academic Stage of Legal Education for solicitors.
 It is also recognised by the Bar Standards Board as a qualifying law degree for the purposes of completing the Academic Stage of Training for the Bar.
 The degree is accredited as LLB Law.

 The first year provides an introduction to the basic concepts and methods of legal study and the classification of the common law.
-The following 2 years build on the knowledge gained in the first year and allow you to engage in in-depth study of the core subjects that lead to qualifying law degree status.
+The following two years build on the knowledge gained in the first year and allow you to engage in in-depth study of the core subjects that lead to qualifying law degree status.
 Each year allows for some degree of specialisation, with the choice of 30 credits of option modules in Years 2-3, one of which may be a dissertation.

 Year 1 core modules